edkelly303/elm-any-type-forms/README.md

         }
 ```

-And you should get some errors like this:
+When you compile this, you should get some errors like this:

 ```text
 -- TYPE MISMATCH ----------------------------------------------